SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Hosted Fields/README.md

 You can Signup for a Stripe Account at https://dashboard.stripe.com/register.
 All testing should be one with a Test Mode account.

-## Creating the Merchant Account Group to import Stripe Elements collection into
+## Creating the Merchant Account Group to import Stripe Elements collection
+To import the stripe configuaration you need to create a new Account Group in the OPF Workbench.

 i) In payment integrations.. click Create
 ![](images/opf-payment-integrations.png)

 ii) Add account name (can be anything) and set payment gateway to stripe
 ![](images/stripe-elements-set-gateway.png)

 iii) Click **configure** on Test column of newly created Account.
 ![](images/opf-account-group-id.png)

 **You must set a merchant ID first.**

-Merchant ID: You can obtain from your account id found here in the Stripe dashboard <https://dashboard.stripe.com/settings/account>
+You can obtain from your account id found at the following location in the Stripe dashboard <https://dashboard.stripe.com/settings/account>

 ![](images/stripe-elements-get-account.png)

 ## Preparing the Postman environment_configuration file

 **Token**

-Gert your access token using the auth endpoint https://{{authendpoint}}/oauth2/token and client id and secret obtained from BTP Cockpit
+Get your access token using the auth endpoint https://{{authendpoint}}/oauth2/token and client id and secret obtained from BTP Cockpit

 Copy the value of the access_token field (it’s a JWT) and set as the **token** value in the environment file.

 IMPORTANT: Ensure the value is prefixed with **Bearer**. e.g. Bearer {{token}}

 **Root url**
 The **rootUrl** is the **BASE URL** of your OPF tenant

 E.g. if your workbench/OPF cockpit url was this …